 Indigenous Archaeology in Australia is concerned with the origin of Indigenous peoples, their settlement and movement on this continent, their lifeways, and their cultural and social interaction based on the artefactual record.
-The archaeology of contact between Indigenous and non-Indigenous Australians is another extremely topical and important field of study, given current issues such as Native Title and the reconciliation process.
-The social, ethical and political dimensions of practising Indigenous archaeology with one of the oldest living cultures in the world is a major aspect of the Indigenous archaeology stream.
+The archaeology of contact between Indigenous and non-Indigenous Australians is another extremely topical and important field of study, given current issues such as native title and the reconciliation process.
+The social, ethical and political dimensins of practising Indigenous archaeology with one of the oldest living cultures in the world is a major aspect of the Indigenous archaeology stream.

 Dedicated topics in Indigenous archaeology at Flinders include: